-If the underlying stock falls below the lowest strike price (puts) or rises above the highest strike price (calls) you will be in the profit zone.
+If the underlying stock falls below the lowest strike price (puts) or rises above the highest strike price (calls) before options expiration then you will be in the profit zone.
 If you are confident the stock will not rebound before option expiration date, you can consider closing out one side of the trade while letting the other side expire worthless.
 This will minimize your brokerage costs on exit.

 Go to Option Trading Strategies contents page